314 Machmer Hall

 PhD, University of Washington

-Undergraduate: Communication and Nature, Cultural Codes in Communication, Field Research; Graduate: Ethnography of Communication, Cultural Discourse Analysis, Intercultural Communication
+Undergraduate: Intercultural Communication, Communication and Nature, Cultural Codes in Communication, Field Research; Graduate: Qualitative Methods, Ethnography of Communication, Cultural Discourse Analysis, Intercultural Communication, Environmental Communication

 Cultures in Conversation, Lawrence Erlbaum and Associates.
 Designated Outstanding Book of the Year by the International and Intercultural Communication Division of the National Communication Association, 2006.